ByteMeDirk/ByteMeDirk/contact.md

 # Get in Touch

-I'm available for data engineering, technical leadership, and specialist consulting roles.
-Feel free to reach out if you have questions or would like to discuss potential opportunities.
+I am available for data engineering, technical leadership, and specialist consulting opportunities.
+If you would like to collaborate, discuss a project, or learn more about how I can help elevate your data capabilities, please don’t hesitate to reach out.

 ## Contact Information